Herbs and Supplements

 Vitamins and minerals are nutrients your body needs for healthy growth and development.
 They help to keep your bones, muscles, heart, and brain functioning properly.2,3

-Getting enough of certain vitamins and minerals may be especially important for people with axSpA.
-Taking these vitamins and minerals may reduce inflammation in the body.
+Certain vitamins and minerals may be especially important for people with axSpA.
+That is because getting enough of these vitamins and minerals may reduce inflammation in the body.
 This can improve pain, stiffness, and mobility in people with axSpA.2,3

 Herbal supplements are made of substances found in plants.
 Some people with axSpA find that certain herbs may help with symptoms such as pain, inflammation, and stiffness.4